Cover in D&D 5e (Explained): Half Cover, Three-Quarters, and Total Cover

 Half cover

-Half cover usually gives a creature a +2 bonus to AC and Dexterity saving throws.
+A target with half cover has a +2 bonus to AC and Dexterity saving throws.

 Three-quarters cover

-Three-quarters cover usually gives a +5 bonus to AC and Dexterity saving throws.
+Three-quarters cover grants +5 to AC and Dexterity saving throws.

 Total cover